vedantdesai13/NLP/word_embedding/README.md

 Steps to install glove library:-

-- Install the 'setup.py' file given:
+- Install the 'setup.py' file present in folder glove-python given:
 Take the command prompt to the location of the setup.py file and then type "pip setup.py install".
 - Now do 'pip install glove'.
 (Make sure pip version is 18.1)